Service Lamp Burner:

-None of these articles are seen at the time of inspection.
+There are none of the above articles seen at time of inspection.

-None of the above mentioned articles are seen in the rooms mentioned.
+There were none of the above mentioned articles seen in the rooms.

 Keeper understands use of the ventilators & how to air the bldg.

-They are painted according to instructions.
-Lightning conductor was in good condition; with the end into the ground.
+They were painted according to Instructions.
+The lightning conductor was in good condition; with the end into the ground.

 Does Keeper Understand the Use and Care of:

-In good condition, ventilated, no appearance of waste.
+In good condition, well ventilated & no appearance of waste.

 100 gallon oil: